kestra-io/docs/docs/contributing/README.md

 ---
-order: 10
+order: 12
 ---

 # Contributing

-You can contribute to Kestra in many ways, depending on your skills and interests.
+You can contribute to Kestra in many ways depending on your skills and interests.

 [[toc]]